gautam-dev-maker/mushak/README.md

 The Mushak PCB design is made on the latest version of KiCAD 6.

-Mushak is designed over STM32F405RG microcontroller accomodated eith various sensors and drivers for the micromouse.
+Mushak is designed over STM32F405RG microcontroller accomodated with various sensors and drivers for the micromouse.

 We designed the smallest micromouse that is based on STM32F405RG microcontroller